10 Good Website Layout Ideas for 2026 (with Examples)

 Occasionally you will see the hero layout used on subsequent pages.
 But, in most cases, the hero image simply draws attention away from more valuable content.
 So use with care.

-Aside from that, there is a little drawback to using a hero layout.
+Aside from that, there is little drawback to using a hero layout.
 Yes, they are common, but users are familiar with them, and they are effective.
+The approach has proven its staying power and continues to be a reliable choice for many websites.

 A considerably less common layout option is the split-screen layout.